ingonyama-zk/imp1/README.md

 ---

 ## 🧪 Examples
-To get started quickly, check out the [IMP1 Example App](https://github.com/ingonyama-zk/example-imp1-app) — a minimal iOS project showing how to integrate and use the framework in a real mobile environment.
+To get started quickly, check out the [IMP1 Example App](https://github.com/ingonyama-zk/imp1/tree/main/ios/ExampleApp) inside — a minimal iOS project showing how to integrate and use the framework in a real mobile environment.

 📱 Android support is coming soon.
 An Android example will be available once the Android version of the framework is released.